 In partnership with Google, Burberry encouraged Chrome and mobile users to share “kisses” via a desktop camera or touchscreen device.
-Users can personalise the virtual kiss by adding a Burberry Beauty lip colour, before it “travels” to the recipient through 3D animation using Google Earth and Street View.
+Users can personalise the virtual kiss by adding a Burberry Beauty lip colour before it “travels” to the recipient through 3D animation using Google Earth and Street View.

 Burberry created interactive yet on-brand content to engage millennials who perceive the brand as “old” or “intimidating”.
-The campaign conveyed that this luxury brand is innovative and accessible to a wide range of audience.
+The campaign conveyed that this luxury brand is innovative and accessible to a wide range of audiences.